Mintable-Pte-Ltd/How-to-make-NFTs-by-Mintology.app/8_token_gating.md

 #### Body Parameters:

-- `walletAddress` (string, required): The walletAddress of the user you want to check NFT ownership for.
+- `walletAddress` or `email` (string, required): The wallet address or email of the user you want to check NFT ownership for.
 - `token_id` (string, optional): This is the token id of the specific NFT token within the contract and it is optional; if absent, any token in the contract will authorize the wallet.

 #### Example Request (Node.js):